Catana Starks: Career

 Starks coached high school swimming and basketball in Saginaw, Michigan in the 1970s.
 She became a swimming and diving coach at Tennessee State in 1980.
 She became head coach of the school's new golf program in 1986, the first African-American woman to coach a men's golf team at the highest collegiate level.
 She coached the men's golf team at Tennessee State from 1986 to 2005; her efforts to boost the team's profile included recruiting international students, which caused some controversy, especially in the 1998 season, when the team had only one African-American player.
 In her last year as coach, the team won the National Minority Golf Championship.
 Her former players included Canadian golfer Sean Foley, who in turn coached Tiger Woods, and Scottish golfer Robert Dinwiddie.
 She was also head of the Human Performance and Sports Sciences department at Tennessee State.

 Starks' life story was dramatized in a film, From the Rough (2011), starring Taraji P. Henson as Starks.
 In 2014, Starks was inducted into the National Black College Alumni Hall of Fame.

 Personal life

-Catana Rhoda Johnson married Alfred Donnie Starks in 1964.
-They had a son.
-She later married Mallanese K. Wells.
+Catana Rhoda Johnson married Alfred Donnie Starks in 1964 and had a son.
+She later remarried.
 Starks died in 2020, aged 75 years, in Nashville, Tennessee.